 External healing techniques help to heal the symptom but ignore the underlying cause.
 Healing the symptom has value, it alleviates suffering and should not be ignored, but it is limited.
 Unless the underlying cause within the person is corrected, soon the person will unconsciously create a new illness to take its place.

 I recall a patient I treated early in my career for stress induced headaches.
 I succeeded in alleviating this “symptom” with chiropractic care.
 He continued on with no internal change having been made.
 Years later, he died of a heart attack.
 Was this man really healed when he came to see me?
 I think not.
 His headache had been a smoke alarm warning him of a deeper fire.
-I unplugged the smoke alarm but in ignorance, allowed the fire to destroy his house.
+I unplugged the smoke alarm, but ignorantly allowed the fire to destroy his house.

 Dr. Marc Halpern is the founder and President of the California College of Ayurveda.
 An internationally respected expert in the fields of Ayurveda and Yoga, Dr. Halpern received the award for Best Ayurvedic Physician from the Indian Minister of Health and Family Welfare, Dr. A. Ramdas.
 He is a co-founder of the National Ayurvedic Medical Association and the California Association of Ayurvedic Medicine.
 He is on the advisory board of Light on Ayurveda Journal in the United States and the Journal of Research and Education in Indian Medicine in Varansi, India.
 Dr. Halpern has published articles in popular journals and magazines of Ayurveda and Yoga including Yoga Journal.
 He is also a contributing writer in several popular books on Ayurveda and has written two textbooks.
 Dr. Halpern is a regular speaker at Ayurvedic and Yoga conferences and teaches regularly at the International Sivananda Yoga Vedanta Centers where he received his Yoga Teacher certification.
 Read more...